ammarhakim/gkyl/README.md

 ## Building dependencies

-Something here
+Building dependencies can be complicated.
+Some example scripts are provided in the install-deps directory.
+You can use these as-is or modify them as needed to suit your system.
+If you build your own dependencies and want Waf to find them automatically, install them in the $HOME/gkyldeps directory.

 ## Building Gkyl

+Once you have all dependencies installed, you can build Gkyl itself.
 Gkyl uses the Waf build system.
-You do NOT need to install waf as it is included in the repo.
-To build the gkyl executable do:
+You do NOT need to install waf as it is included with the distribution.
+To build the gkyl executable
+do:

 ./waf configure build